• Skip to primary navigation

 yolks, Dijon mustard, and oil.

 Dijon Mustard: We love using Dijon Mustard in our deviled eggs but yellow mustard will do just fine.
 If you like horseradish don’t hesitate to add a teaspoon to your mustard.
 Spicy mustard is also an alternative to Dijon mustard but it tends to have more intense flavors.
-If you were to pick one kind of mustard, my recommendation is that you use Dijon mustard.
+If you were to pick one kind of mustard, our recommendation is that you use Dijon mustard.

 Butter: Butter is pretty much a secret ingredient.
 What it does is transform the filling from a normal filling into a creamy filling.